ittekiou/EgQE/docs/articles/PS-NL03_Politics-as-Temporal-Syntax_Echo.md

 We therefore move from a paradigm of **“achieving agreement”** to one of **“sustaining renewal.”**
 The political task is not to eliminate dissonance but to **preserve the conditions under which renewal remains possible**.

-## Chapter III: Beyond the Illusion of Consensus
+## III: Beyond the Illusion of Consensus

 Consensus has long been imagined as the telos of democracy.
 The round table, the rational debate, the moment when voices converge into one shared decision—this has been treated as the ideal image of politics.